 Ackerfläche wird knapp, doch Salat lässt sich gestapelt in Schränken und Regalen züchten.
 Ist die Technologie schon reif für die Produktion in großen Mengen?

-HSWT Newsmeldung
+HSWT Newsmeldung,

 Heike Susanne Mempel